• Skip to primary navigation

 Method

-1. Prep: Wash and dry all of the fruit and mint well, and trim and halve the strawberries (or quarter for large berries).
+1. Wash and dry all of the fruit and mint well, and trim and halve or quarter the strawberries if they're large.
 In a small mixing bowl, whisk together the lime juice and honey and set aside.
 Chop the mint into small pieces and set aside.

-3. Enjoy: Serve immediately, and garnish with a couple extra sprigs of fresh mint at the sides of the serving bowl, if desired.
-Leftover berry salad will stay fresh in an airtight container in the fridge for up to 2 days.
+3. Serve immediately, and garnish with a couple extra sprigs of fresh mint at the sides of the serving bowl, if desired.

 Nutrition